 The Company presents the basic and diluted net loss per share data for its common shares, calculated by dividing the net loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted net loss per share is determined by adjusting the net loss attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all dilutive potential common shares (Note 9).
+Diluted net earnings per share is determined by adjusting the net earnings attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
+Outstanding stock options and share purchase warrants that would potentially dilute basic loss per share have not been included in the computation of diluted loss per share because to do so would be anti-dilutive.